AzeemAhsanM/Movie_recommendation_system/README.md

 Edge cases handled:
 - Empty input returns an empty list.
-- No close title match returns an empty list (the Streamlit UI shows an error message).
+- No close title match returns an empty list (the Flask UI shows an error message).

 ## Dataset